 Starfire, itself, is all about growth, and what it takes to get to your most honest and true incarnation.
 Smith decided to trust her strengths: her soulful vocals, her strong sense of imaginative storytelling and her ability to craft melodies that exist outside of genre walls and instead focus on timelessness.
 But there are plenty of infectious hooks in there, too.

 "We didn't want to think about genre or radio or any boundaries," she says.
-Like Chris Stapleton, Maren Morris or even Crow, she artfully blends a steady catalogue of influences and reference points, held together by stellar craft and her formidable voice.
+Instead Smith artfully blends a steady catalogue of influences and reference points, held together by stellar craft and her formidable voice.
 "We wanted to make music that moved us, stay out of the way of the songs and let my voice shine through.
-Some songs sound more country, some sound more folk.
+Some songs sound more singer/songwriter, some sound more pop.
 There's a little rock and soul in there, too, which makes it a bit of a genre-less record.
 But it feels just right to me."

 Genreless, maybe, but full of vitality, and also downright honest.
 Take a song like "This Town is Killing Me," about how life as an artist in Music City isn’t all champagne and roses, even when there are small successes.
 "It can be a such a hard, heartbreak town," Smith says.
 "As much as you want to write those songs you know would pay the bills, if you did it every day, the artist part in you would die.
 There is this balance of loving this town because you get to create, but also it is just so brutal."
 Smith isn’t the kind to smile and nod – instead, she turns her emotions into moments like this that manage to be about both her own experience and the human condition as a whole.